melted/nib/doc/rambling.md

 #Top Level

-module qualified.name
+`module qualified.name`

 says we're in module `qualified.name` by default.
 There are two special module names, `global` for universally visible names and `current` to access the current scope from inside where-clauses.

-import qualified.name
+use qualified.name

-makes the module `qualified.name` accessible. `global` is always accessible.
+makes the module or item `qualified.name` available in scope. `global` is always in scope.

 Modules are tables.